code-423n4/2021-06-pooltogether/README.md

 - Starts June 16, 2021
 - Ends June 23, 2021

-# Links to Relevant Projects
+# List of Contracts Under Audit

 The code under audit is listed below in the scope, but here are links to the containing projects for ease of auditing: